ninaalli/Python-101/Week4Day1.md

 Generators are best for calculating large sets of results (particularly calculations involving loops themselves) where you don’t want to allocate the memory for all results at the same time.
 Many Standard Library functions that return lists in Python 2 have been modified to return generators in Python 3 because generators require fewer resources.

+ARGS AND KWARGS
+*args and **kwargs are mostly used in function definitions. *args and **kwargs allow you to pass a variable number of arguments to a function.
+What variable means here is that you do not know beforehand how many arguments can be passed to your function by the user so in this case you use these two keywords. *args is used to send a non-keyworded variable length argument list to the function.

+**kwargs allows you to pass keyworded variable length of arguments to a function.
+You should use **kwargs if you want to handle named arguments in a function.

 http://book.pythontips.com/en/latest/ternary_operators.html